-Why ‘protect’ your paintings?
+Why ‘protect’ your acrylic paintings?

-- Colors and shine.
 Acrylic paints can dry rather matte and dull and often look a bit disappointing when compared to how they shine when they are wet.
 By adding a glossy coat on top of the dry painting, you can really make those colors shine again, and it helps to brighten them up – like a wet-look again.

-- Smooth finish.
 If your painting dries with a few pinholes or more texture in the paint than you would like, you can usually smooth out the surface by using a self-leveling protective finish.
 The more layers you add, the less any unwanted little bumps or textures will be noticeable.

 What is the difference between a protective finish and a varnish?